ONSdigital/dp-developer-site/static/observations/index.md

 ---
-title: Requesting data directly
+title: Requesting data
 ---

-GET on the dataset providing a single dimension option for each dimension.
+Using the ['Explore our data'](../dataset/) services you can request data from a specific version of a dataset.
+This is done with a GET request providing a single dimension option for each dimension.
 The URL follows the following structure:

     /datasets/{datasetId}/editions/{edition}/versions/{version}/observations?time={timeLabel}&geography={geographyID}&dimension3={dimension3ID}&dimension4={dimension4ID}...